Contacts & FAQs

 How much does the Foundation Year cost?

-There is a fee of € 4.000 for students enrolling on the General Study Programme.
+There is a fee of € 4.000.

 Students enrolled on the PIFY Programme offered by the Dante Alighieri Society and the University of Parma are entitled to a 20% fee reduction.
-Tuition fees for the General Programme is €3.200, while tuition fees for the Music Programme is €2.560.

 What is the registration procedure and deadline?